I attended ‘LeWeb’ 2010!

 The entrance fee to the LeWeb is pricey: €1995 for the full price, but €995 if you buy at early bird discount like I did.
 I have been looking forward to the event for the whole year, followed all

-arrangements and plans, participated in comms with the community via Twitter, facebook throughout the year, and I even got all excited and wrote a post about it.
+arrangements and plans, participated in comms with the community via Twitter, facebook throughout the year and got all excited.

 It is clear that I missed quite a lot of good sessions during the two days event as it is a huge venue comprising 3 buildings and hundreds of debates, product showcase.
 So it is easy to miss important bits and bobs, for example I missed the Facebook workshops as they were constantly packed.